‘Young And The Restless’ News: Favorite Returns To GC, Paternity Secret Exposed?

-Brace yourself, Young and the Restless fans; a fan favorite will return just in time for May sweeps.
-It looks like it could be trouble for the Abbott family— depending on the reason for her visit.
+Brace yourself, Young and the Restless fans: a fan favorite will return just in time for May sweeps.
+It looks like it could be trouble for the Abbott family — depending on the reason for her visit.
 So, who’s returning to the CBS soap opera?

 Soap Central reported that veteran actress Marla Adams will return to Young and the Restless as Dina Mergeron.
 Longtime fans know that Dina is the snobby mom to Jack (Peter Bergman), Ashley, and Traci (Beth Maitland).